-All students in Cognitive Science and Psychology must take two courses (or demonstrate comparable knowledge and proficiency) on experimental design and statistical techniques and a second course on some statistical, computational, or mathematical technique.
+All students in Cognitive Science and Psychology must take the course CLPS 2980 Foundations of Advanced Statistics and two "modules" from a set of modules on advanced statistics courses offered by the department.
+Some courses outside the department may substitute for one or both of these modules.
 Students are encouraged to discuss these choices as early as possible with their research advisor and appropriate program Graduate Advisor.